Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 650 Ti should theoretically be just a bit better than the Radeon R7 250X in general. (explain)
+Memory BandwidthThe GeForce GTX 650 Ti should theoretically be just a bit faster than the Radeon R7 250X in general. (explain)

-Texel RateThe GeForce GTX 650 Ti is a lot (more or less 48%) better at AF than the Radeon R7 250X. (explain)
+Texel RateThe GeForce GTX 650 Ti will be a lot (approximately 48%) more effective at texture filtering than the Radeon R7 250X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison